BLewis-Keyin/Blewis_FSQAP2/README.md

 **Usage**

-    Access the application through your web browser.
-    Explore the features, and observe logging events in terminal.
-    Access logs through the Logs folder
+    Access the application through your web browser Explore the features, and observe logging events in terminal Access logs through the Logs folder